 With a WordPress site, you own the code base and don’t have to pay a license fee to anyone to keep your website.
 You also can modify and change the code as needed.

-That said, you still have to pay for infrastructure costs like a domain and website hosting that often come all-inclusive with other platforms like Squarespace, Shopify, Wix, and others.
+That said, you still have to pay for infrastructure costs like domain and website hosting, which often come all-inclusive with other platforms like Squarespace, Shopify, and Wix.

 5. WordPress is secure

 Website security has always been a concern but is becoming increasingly so as time goes on.
 As the internet becomes more widely adopted, cybercriminals and hackers (that’s what they’re called!) are getting more innovative and savvier, while website managers are getting more relaxed and trusting.

 If you’re worried about the safety and security of your website, you should be at ease because it’s a secure platform as long as you keep it up to date.